UPDATE FOR WEBSITE FRIENDS OF THE NATIONAL FILM AND SOUND ARCHIVE

 May 2021: OUR FIRST FIELD TRIP by Melbourne committee, to the Salvation Army’s Limelight Studios, the oldest remaining film studios in Australia.
 Further visits for supporters will be arranged.

-AS AT 9 JUNE 2021, MELBOURNE IS AGAIN IN LOCKDOWN.
 FURTHER ACTIVITIES WILL BE ADVISED.

 For all enquiries, please email firstname.lastname@example.org